timvanderzee/ultrasound-automated-algorithm/Example images/raw/TimTrack paper/Readme.md

-Here are images from 4 datasets included in the TimTrack paper.
+# 4 datasets included in the TimTrack paper

+Datasets 1-2 are collected by myself, datasets 3-4 are downloaded from open source data repositories.

+**Note: please cite the original sources when using datasets 3-4**

 **Dataset 1 (153 images)**